bogdanputinelu/Licenta/README.md

 - Same API can be differentiated by version

 # Versioning
 - The API Gateway can version APIs by specifying it in the onboarding information

-# Improvements
-- Use OAuth or something else for Auth/Authz
-- Add retries to FluentBit exporter?
-- Liveness / readiness probe for api gateway / fluentbit?
-- Onboarding process? dau rolling update la gateway?
-- liveness -> /health , readiness -> dependencies (gw ->db) ????
-- Alerts in splunk for unhealthy gateway / fluentbit?
-- Change splunk image from :latest to :9.4
-- Change postgresql image from :latest to a specific version
-- Dashboard for FluentBit metrics ?
-- Do something with FluentBit metrics / health?
-- Create dashboard in Splunk
-- Set alarms in Splunk for abusing API Gateway (rate limiting)
-- Prometheus + Grafana for visualization for API Gateway metrics?